cabbagecabbagecabbage/CCC-2021/README.md

 Keep track of a variable "prev" which stores the previous direction that was travelled in.
 Update this variable every time we make a turn.

 Use string slicing to process parts of the 5 digits.
+When the first 2 digits sum to exactly 0, we use the direction that is stored in "prev".

 <hr>